AbHE: All Attention-based Homography Estimation: Experiments

 \subsection{Implement Details}

 In this paper, we adopt an Adam optimizer~\cite{kingma2014adam} and employ an exponentially decaying learning rate with an initial value of $10^{-4}$.
-The training batch size is set to 32, and the training iteration is 120,000 steps, about 38.4 epochs for the Warped MS-COCO dataset.
+For the MS-COCO dataset the training batch size is set to 16, and the training iteration is 240,000 steps, about 38.4 epochs for the Warped MS-COCO dataset.For the UDIS-D dataset the training batch size is also set to 16, and the training iteration is 240,000 steps, about 38.4 epochs for the UDIS-D dataset.
 We have tried a longer training process, but it does not work because the disappearance of the gradient.
 We set $\omega_1, \omega_2, \omega_3$ to 1,4,16, and the $\lambda_C$ and $\lambda_P$ are 1 and 10, respectively.
-All the components of this framework are implemented on TensorFlow2.
+All the components of this framework are implemented on TensorFlow2~\cite{abadi2016tensorflow}.
+Both the training and testing are conducted on a single GPU with NVIDIA RTX 3090.